healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 Temperature Differences: 5.8%

-The Presto skillet showcased exceptional heat distribution, surpassing the majority of other skillets in our testing lineup.
-This superior performance can be attributed to its thicker-than-average cast aluminum pan and sizable rectangular heating element.
+The Presto 06852 skillet showcased exceptional heat distribution, surpassing the majority of other skillets in our test-lineup.
+This superior performance is largely due to its thicker-than-average cast aluminum pan and sizable rectangular heating element.

 In our testing process, we used oil absorbent sheets saturated with sugar water to detect temperature variances across the skillet's surface.
 After heating the pan to 400°F, we measured key temperature points using an infrared thermometer.

-Across five designated points spanning from the pan's center to its edges, we observed a mere **5.8% difference** in average temperatures.
-This remarkable consistency earned the skillet a commendable rating of 8.8/10, literally one decimal point lower than the Presto 06857.
+Across five designated points spanning from the pan's center to its edges, we observed a mere **5.8% temperature variance** on average.
+This was only one decimal point lower than the Presto 06857 (5.7%)—a remarkable consistency and worthy of a commendable rating of 8.8/10.

 ### Making Pancakes